robotology/yarp/doc/yarp_logging.md

 By default, the logging callback prints the output on the `stdout`/`stderr`.
-When a YARP program is started by [yarprun --log](@ref yarprun), this will forward the output on a YARP port, that can be read by [yarplogger](@ref yarplogger), and displayed.
+When a YARP program is started by [yarprun --log](@ref yarprun), this will forward the output on a YARP port that can be read by [yarplogger](@ref yarplogger), and displayed.

 This behaviour can be obtained also without [yarprun](@ref yarprun), by